 On line safety is a high priority at Monks Orchard.
 We have regular e-safety lessons, tailored to the children and their needs.
 We participate in Internet Safety Day, when the parents/carers are invited to a presentation.
 During this day, the children will complete a range of activities linked to their safety.

-We believe there are non-negotiable digital skills that children must possess.
+We believe there are non-negotiable digital knowledge and skills that children must possess.

 • ‘All children must have a basic understanding of coding and how the web works.’

 • ‘All children must able to evaluate online information and be social media savvy.’

 • ‘All children must understand online safety rules and know how to report and block.’

 • ‘All children must be proficient with word processing and able to use cloud storage.’